jrandj/redhat/README.md

     * Secure Shell (SSH) provides a secure mechanism for data transmission between source and destination systems over IP networks.
     * SSH uses encryption and performs data integrity checks on transmitted data.
-    * The version of SSH used is defined in /etc/ssh/sshd_config.
+    * The version of SSH used is defined in */etc/ssh/sshd_config*.
     * The most common authentication methods are Password-Based Authentication and Public/Private Key-Based Authentication.
-    * The command ssh-keygen is used to generate keys and place them in the .ssh directory, and the command ssh-copy-id is used to copy the public key file to your account on the remote server.
+    * The command *ssh-keygen* is used to generate keys and place them in the .ssh directory, and the command *ssh-copy-id* is used to copy the public key file to your account on the remote server.
     * TCP Wrappers is a host-based mechanism that is used to limit access to wrappers-aware TCP services on the system by inbound clients.
-Two files /etc/hosts.allow and /etc/hosts.deny are used to control access.
+Two files */etc/hosts.allow* and */etc/hosts.deny* are used to control access.
 The .allow file is referenced before the .deny file.
 The format of the files is \<name of service process>:\<user@source>.
-    * All messages related to TCP Wrappers are logged to the /var/log/secure file.
+    * All messages related to TCP Wrappers are logged to the */var/log/secure* file.

 1. Log in and switch users in multiuser targets

-    * A user can switch to another user using su.
-The -i ensures that the target users login scripts are run:
+    * A user can switch to another user using the *su* command.
+The -i option ensures that the target users login scripts are run:

         ```shell
         sudo -i -u targetUser